Your feedback is very welcome. If you have questions, suggestions, bug reports, or whatever, please contact us ..

 Long press the Copy, Paste, and Delete buttons to show up their extended menu with more specific operations.

 The song arranger can visually and technically overlap events in the same track.
 This is required to be able to place events intuitively, move them around, resize them, and so on.
 It’s important to know, that you can overlap events of the same track in the UI, and you can even properly save such events.
 But the sequencer cannot handle overlaps.
 In other words, the sequencer of a particular track can always play only one of its patterns at a time.
 Therefore such overlaps are highlighted in red color, so that you can find them easily and fix them.

 The Project Display in the toolbar on top provides (beside to the project name and the RAM usage) a numeric and graphical interpretation of the global phase.
-The global phase shows the master timing, which surrounds all track sequencers.
-The master timing is required (as G-Stomper Producer offers an individual timing per track) to keep all track sequencers in sync and to organize the song structure.
-Each track sequencer gets automatically synchronized with the master timing.
-To change the global quantum (the number of beats per master loop cycle), short press the project display (or likewise long press the play button).
+The global phase shows the global timing, which surrounds all track sequencers.
+The global timing is required (as G-Stomper Producer offers an individual timing per track) to keep all track sequencers in sync and to organize the song structure.
+Each track sequencer gets automatically synchronized with the global timing.
+To change the global quantum (the number of beats per global loop cycle), short press the project display (or likewise long press the play button).

 - Short press the project display in the toolbar on top to show up the quick sequencer setup, where you can change the tempo, set the global Quantum, and setup Ableton Link.

 - Long press the project display in the toolbar on top to force a re-sync of the phase between the different tracks/sequencers (this might occur in some situations, but ONLY if NOT synchronized with Ableton Link; Ableton Link forces the phase automatically).

 - Short press the Song/Pattern operation button inside the project display to toggle between Pattern and Song operation (same can be done by long pressing the song arranger button right beside the display).

 G-Stomper Studio, Rhythm and VA-Beast Files